Dr Tomlinson

 Other websites:

-We also work collaboratively with academics, clinicians and industrial partners on numerous projects.
-A few examples are listed below
+We also work collaboratively with academics, clinicians and industrial partners on numerous projects including developing diagnostics, therapeutics and to aid drug discovery by identifying druggable domains.

-We are now using Affimer reagents to study protein-protein interactions in the MAPK pathway.
-This pathway is dysregulated in many diseases including cancer, yet reagents that can specifically inhibit protein interactions are lacking adn therefore the basic understanding of what each of these domains is lacking.
+We have also used Adhiron reagents to study protein-protein interactions in the MAPK pathway.
+This pathway is dysregulated in many diseases including cancer, yet reagents that can inhibit specific protein interactions are lacking and therefore the basic understanding of what each of these domains is lacking.
 We have isolated Affimer reagents against numerous domains of proteins in this pathway, including Grb2, Sos and Ras.
-These Affimers are now being characterised in cell based assays to assess changes in cellular phenotypes
+For Grb2 we have targeted the SH2 domain (eLife 2017) and the two SH3 domains (Biomolecules 2024).
+Interestingly we highlighted different roles for the two SH3 domains during signalling in cells (see figure 1)

 Qualifications